Command Palette

 だから dakara lexicalized conjunctive “therefore / that’s why / because …”

-ne sentence-ending particle “right / isn’t it”
+ne sentence-ending particle “right / isn’t it”, always separate

 Expression Romanization Function / Meaning